Skip to main content

 8. Deal stage updates based on meeting outcome

-Thompson Career College in London, Ontario, built exactly this kind of pipeline.
-They were getting 300+ inquiries per month, with over 40% arriving after hours and on weekends.
-Response times averaged 1-2 business days.
-Students were applying to Fanshawe College, Conestoga College, and other competing programs before TCC could respond.
+Thompson Career College in London, Ontario built exactly this pipeline.
+They were getting 300+ inquiries monthly, with 40% arriving after hours.
+Response times averaged 1-2 business days, and prospective students were applying to Fanshawe and Conestoga before TCC could reply.
+After connecting their CRM, calendar, and email, admissions calls tripled and 80% of student queries now auto-resolve.

-How do I choose the right CRM for automation?
+How do I choose the right CRM for this setup?

 FeatureHubSpot Free/StarterSalesforce EssentialsPipedriveZoho CRM